State Pension (United Kingdom): Contribution record

+Pre-1975 system

+Before the National Insurance system changed in 1975, the contribution rules were somewhat different.
+To receive the benefit, a person needed to have a minimum of 3 qualifying years (156 weeks) of flat-rate contributions (2 years, prior to July 1948), and have maintained a yearly average of 50 (weeks’) contributions from either the age of 16, or since 5 July 1948, or the date they began insurable employment).

 Pension uprating

-The basic State Pension is increased in April each year to pensioners living in the UK and in certain overseas countries which have a social security agreement with the UK that includes British pension uprating, in line with the CPI.
-All state pensions for these pensions are protected by the "triple lock" guarantee introduced by the 2010–2015 coalition government, meaning that the pension rises each year by either the annual price inflation, or average earnings growth, or a guaranteed 2.5% minimum, whichever is the greatest.
-Coming into effect each April, the uprating is based on the previous September's CPI inflation, along with the three-month average of weekly earnings starting in July of that year.
-The Triple Lock has been replaced for one year for the 2022 increase with a Double Lock with the average earnings element removed.
+The benefits paid under basic State Pension are increased in April each year to pensioners living in the UK and in certain overseas countries which have a social security agreement with the UK that includes British pension uprating, in line with the CPI.
+All state pensions for these pensions are protected by the "triple lock" guarantee.
+This was a Liberal Democrat manifesto policy that was then adopted by the 2010–2015 coalition government, meaning that the benefit rises each year by either the annual price inflation, or average earnings growth, or a guaranteed 2.5% minimum, whichever is the greatest.

+Coming into effect each April, the uprating is based on the previous September's CPI inflation, along with the annual increase in weekly earnings averaged over May to July.
+The triple lock was replaced for one year for the 2022 increase with a double lock with the average earnings element removed.
 This was because the government believed there was a statistical anomaly due to Covid having depressed the 2020 earnings figures.

+In November 2023, The Trussell Trust calculated that a single adult in the UK in 2023 needs to earn at least £29,500 a year to have an acceptable standard of living, up from £25,000 in 2022.

 Pensioners living in other countries without a current agreement (which includes most Commonwealth countries) have their pensions frozen at the rate in effect on the date when they left the UK, or on the date when they applied for a pension, whichever is later.